uspki/policies/certificate-policy.md

 Sensitive media and documentation that are no longer needed for operations shall be destroyed in a secure manner.
 Sensitive paper documentation shall be shredded, burned, or otherwise rendered unrecoverable.

 ### 5.1.8 Off-site backup
 Full system backups sufficient to recover from system failure shall be made on a periodic schedule.
 Backups are to be performed and stored off-site not less than once per week.
-At least one full backup copy shall be stored at an off-site location (separate from CA equipment).
-Only the latest full backup need be retained.
+At least one full backup copy shall be stored at an off-site location separate from CA equipment.
+Only the latest full backup is required to be retained.
 The backup shall be stored at a site with physical and procedural controls commensurate to that of the operational CA.

 ## 5.2 Procedural controls